akanksha260991/bs_docs_revamp_content/automate/getting-started/java.md

 ### Step 1: Run your first test

+> Note: Running your Selenium tests on BrowserStack requires a username and an access key.

+To obtain your username and access keys, sign up for a Free Trial or purchase a plan.

 To get started, let’s run a simple Selenium Webdriver test.
 The Java script below will open a URL, input a string, submit the form, and return the page title.

 ***First***, select the OS and Device/Browser combination you'd like to test on using the drop-down menus below.
 This will automatically update the Java code sample below: